George Solomos: Family background

-G. P. Solomos was born in Detroit in 1925, the youngest of five children of Greek-born Christian parents.
+G. P. Solomos was born in Detroit, Michigan, United States, in 1925, the youngest of five children of Greek-born Christian parents.

-The Solomos family were descendants of tobacco tycoon Count Nicolas Solomonee from Venice.
+The Solomos family were descendants of tobacco tycoon Count Nicolas Solomonee from Venice, Italy.
 They were olive oil producers who settled in Greece before the end of the Greek War of Independence (1821–1829).

 They were relatives of the Greek poet Dionysios Solomos who had lived on the Greek island Zante (Zakynthos) most of his adult life; his most famous poem "Hymn to Liberty" is the Greek National Anthem.

 His father had left Sparta because of a family tragedy when he was still a teenager.
 Having been educated in the English language he decided to make his way to the USA.

 His mother – also from Sparta – was taken to the States by her two older brothers for similar tragic reasons as his father.

 His parents were introduced on landing in New York about 1910, and decided to marry and stay in the United States for a while.

 George Solomos published and wrote under the name Themistocles Hoetis, the surname of his mother's family, from 1948 to 1958, after being advised by some relatives that his views could attract trouble for his family.